Outlook for Job Market? Bah, Humbug

 It's easy to be anesthetized by the government's telling us the job market is getting better.
 But your appropriate reaction should be, "Bah, humbug!"
 Only people who believe in Santa Claus could think the employment situation is getting better, let alone is good.

 The reported unemployment rate is grossly misleading because it counts as employed such people as the former middle-incomer who now makes minimum wage.
-Through the so-called recovery, median household income in real dollars continues to plummet.
+Through the so-called recovery, median household income in real dollars continues to plummet. consider the Alternate Unemployment Rate, which includes those long-term unemployed workers.
+It has risen to 23.2 percent, an all-time high.

 And things will get worse, much worse.